outline/outline/docs/SERVICES.md

 ## Collaboration

 The service is in alpha and as such is not started by default.
-It must run separately to the `websockets` service, and will not start in the same process.
-The `COLLABORATION_URL` must be set to the publicly accessible URL when running the service.
-For example, if the app is hosted at `https://docs.example.com` you may use something like: `COLLABORATION_URL=wss://docs-collaboration.example.com`.

 Start the service with:

 ```bash
 yarn start --services=collaboration
 ```

+The collaboration service is ideally run on a separate server.
+If this is the case the `COLLABORATION_URL` env can be set to the publicly accessible URL.
+For example, if the app is hosted at `https://docs.example.com` you may use something
+like: `COLLABORATION_URL=wss://docs-collaboration.example.com`.